 We say we welcome constructive criticism.
 The question is, who decides if the criticism is constructive or not?
 Not everyone can easily see good in criticism.
-The mind encourages us to believe that every criticism is negative and as soon as we see it coming the mind prepares for defense.
+The mind tells us to believe that every criticism is negative and as soon as we see it coming the mind prepares for defense.
 This happens to be the case even if the criticism is truly constructive.
-Quite often, though, we miss out on learning some great lesson from apparently non-constructive, negative or destructive criticism.
+Quite often, though, we miss out on learning some great lessons from apparently non-constructive, negative or even destructive criticism.

 Earlier we posted a brief write-up on the same subject matter and noted that it received a good response from our readers so thought of reproducing it here.

-If you’re not very good at taking criticism, you might want to work on this skill.
+If you’re not good at taking criticisms you might want to work on this skill.
 There are a few simple yet very powerful tools.
-The reason we don’t like our criticism is, it directly hurts one’s false ego.
+The reason people don’t like criticism is, it directly hurts one’s false ego.
 This false ego makes one think that he or she cannot be wrong, cannot be less than others, and even if he or she is at fault, it cannot be pointed out by others, especially in public.
 How to deal with it?